jupyter-book/jupyter-book/docs/start/init.md

 ---
-title: Initialise a Project
+title: Initialise a project
 subtitle: Use the Jupyter Book CLI to quickly get started.
-subject: Quickstart Tutorial
+subject: Quickstart tutorial
 ---

 :::{important} Objective
-The goal of this tutorial is to use the `jupyter book init` command to start a simple project.
+The goal of this tutorial is to use the `jupyter book init` command to create a simple project consisting of a single MyST Markdown file.
 :::

-## Running `jupyter book init`
+## Generating a starting `myst.yml`

 Jupyter Book ships with an `init` command, which initializes a `myst` project in the current directory.
 Let's run the command to create a simple `myst.yml`: